SimulPiscator/AirSane/README.md

 This is useful for backends that do not allow true grayscale scanning or incorrectly return a single color component even if true gray is requested.
 #### icon
 Full path to a png file that should be used as the scanner's icon.
-The image should have a size of 256x256 or 128x128 pixels and an alpha channel for transparency.
+The image should have a size of 512x512, 256x256 or 128x128 pixels and an alpha channel for transparency.
+If pixel dimensions are not powers of two, the image will not be accepted by macOS.

 ### Example
 ```